intsystems/IDA/Readme.md

 Project 4.
 GMS.
 The uncertainty of classification is estimated as a distance of two probability distributions.
 The first one is the distribution of the generative model, and the second one is the observed.

+### Week 10.
+Topics to discuss
+The same format with improvements:
+1. Draw the "all project" slide using languages:
+   * Category theory
+   * Plate notation
+2. Narrow the goal and problem statement so the plan of work is visible
+3. Express one of two discussed scientific criteria:
+   * find a non-investigated topic, an error, a new point-of-view
+   * prove that the proposed model is adequate using statistical methods (inference with a chosen informative prior)
+4. Describe new projects from the list or propose yours:

+Project 5.
+SSM.
+Inverse problem (in BCI or CT): probabilistic versus deterministic approach (with application to a designated dataset)

+Project 6.
+DBA.
+Probabilistic approach to DTW-DBA problem statement (with application to a designated dataset)

+Project 7.
+GEN2.
+Probabilistic criteria of manifold-to-manifold mapping reconstruction in multimodal CCA

 ## Table of contents
 ### Week 1
 1. [D4](week_1/D4/main.pdf)